LekovicMilos/wgtask/README.md

 ## Features

+- Listing dummy elements
+- Filtering list with search and dropdown combined
+- Custom UI components without UI libraries (example: Button component)
+- Styling using css modules
+- Using local state for storing dialog's selected elements
-- Using mobx for storing global data
+- Using mobx for storing selected data
 - Using eslint for linting
 - Using prettier for code formatting
+- Responsiveness
+- Deployment